mathworks/matlab-proxy/SECURITY.md

 * Never share access to your server
   Never share URLs from `matlab-proxy` with others.
 Doing so is equivalent to sharing your user account.

-* System administrators who launch `matlab-proxy` for other users, must launch the proxy as the user for whom the server is intended.
+* System administrators who start `matlab-proxy` for other users, must start the proxy as the user for whom the server is intended.

 ----